tobega/tailspin-v0/TailspinReference.md

 A key-value pair is an identifier followed by a colon and a _value chain_.
 E.g. `{ a: 0, b: 'hello' }`

 ## Sinks
 A sink is a place where a value "disappears" and the value chain ends.

 A symbol definition could be considered to have an implicit sink at the end that captures the value into the symbol.
-Another implicit sink is in a [templates](#templates) block where a value is emitted out into the result stream of the calling context.

 Currently the only defined explicit sink is `-> stdout` which outputs the result stream, converted to text, into the standard output (generally the console).

+### Templates sinks
+A templates object has modifiable local temporary state, valid for the processing of one input value, which can be modified by the special sink `:` and dereferenced as `$:`.
+Optionally, or to access a surrounding outer templates object's state, you can append the templates name, e.g. `:name` and `$:name`.

+Something that could be considered a local sink is in a [templates](#templates) block where a value is emitted out into the result stream of the calling context.
+It is marked by an exclamation point `!`.
+Of course, the value in this case continues elsewhere in the program, so it is not really a sink as such.

 ## Transforms
 Transforms take the current value (or each value separately from a [stream](#streams)) and convert